Attack-Resistant Federated Learning with Residual-based Reweighting: Our Algorithm

 \mypara{Extreme value correction.} Extremely large values, even multiplied with a small weight in model aggregation, can damage the global model.
 We address this issue by involving a a threshold $\delta$.
-If a parameter has a confidence value lower than \(\delta\), then it should be corrected as follows,
+If a parameter has a confidence value lower than \(\delta\), then it should be corrected to the robust line estimation as follows,